mongodb/specifications/source/gridfs/gridfs-spec.rst

 - **writeConcern:** defaults to the write concern on the parent database (or client object if the parent database has no write concern).

+The following option is transitional:

+- **disableMD5:** this allows users to disable MD5 when operating under FIPS restrictions.
+It is provided to allow a transition period as drivers remove MD5 support.
+Until a driver removes MD5 support, drivers MUST support this option.
+Following a driver's normal feature removal cycle, when MD5 support is removed, this option MUST be removed or otherwise made into a no-op option.

 GridFSBucket instances are immutable.
 Their properties MUST NOT be changed after the instance has been created.
 If your driver provides a